The Imperial Theatre in Augusta, Georgia

 Soul Bar

 Soul Bar offers an intimate space for live music and its famous DJ nights.
-The pool table in back was once a favorite hand for James Brown, the man who inspired this spectacular dive’s vibe.
+The pool table in the back was once a favorite haunt for James Brown, the man who inspired this spectacular dive’s vibe.

 Arts in the Heart of Augusta Festival